mkoshtenko/svit-service/README.md

 ```

 ## How to run a debug build

+For development purposes might be necessary to run the service from the Xcode and play with the API.
+Since this will require the database service running, the following steps explain how it can be launched.

 ### 1. Run PostgreSQL container
 Start a container with database instance:
 `docker run -d --name svit_db_postgres -e POSTGRES_USER=svit_db_user -e POSTGRES_DB=svit_db -e POSTGRES_PASSWORD=password -p 54320:5432 postgres:12`